nanyasrivastav/S22-06682-Project/project-proposal.md

 and analyze results obtained from their high throughput well plate experiments.
 - The initial development will focus on data obtained from the following experiment: “Photo Driven Hydrogen Evolution with Heterogeneous Metal Catalysts”.
-For this experiment, the summarized report will contain information about which bimetallic composition/ well number gives the highest activity of H2 from the user-inputted experiment(s)/ dataset(s)
+For this experiment, the summarized report will contain information about which bimetallic composition/ well number gives the highest H2 activity from user-inputted experiment(s)/ dataset(s)
-Note: In the datasets, activity of H2 is reported either as the maximum production rate of H2 or maximum value (concentration) of H2 measured over time.
+Note: In the datasets, H2 activity is reported either as the maximum production rate of H2 or maximum value (concentration) of H2 measured over time.

 Overview:
 - The user will be required to interact with Shell via a set of commands to perform the following tasks: